 And as more inspections are delayed, worrying scenarios are emerging across the country, regardless of sector or state.
 Rockland County in California imposed a 30-day moratorium on building permits because of a backlog of more than 800 buildings that have gone uninspected for years for fire and building code compliance.
 Michigan has admitted to being years behind on required inspections for elevators, escalators and boilers, with some sites waiting years for required follow-up inspections even after safety deficiencies were found.

 As backlogs increase, the chance that safety issues crop up increases exponentially.
-If gone unchecked, governments run the risk of disaster-level events like the Flint water crisis and the Surfside condo collapse – both preventable had a better, more efficient inspection system been in place.
+If governments do not address their inspection deficiencies, they risk catastrophic events similar to the Flint water crisis and the Surfside condo collapse.
+These disasters could have been prevented with a more efficient inspection system.

 Overcome labor challenges